 3. Keep Leaves Clean and Dust-Free

 Dusty plumeria leaves are prime habitat for mites.
-Wipe leaves gently with a damp cloth every couple of weeks, or rinse them off when you water.
+Wipe leaves gently with a damp cloth every couple of weeks, or rinse the canopy separately from soil watering.
 This is especially important for indoor plumeria under grow lights or in low-humidity areas.

 4. Use Preventive Sprays